Enquire now

 • Nutritional Support - Maintaining adequate nutrition is important during and after the infection.
 Mothers should continue breastfeeding or formula feeding to replenish nutritional values, and older children may be encouraged to consume a balanced diet to aid in recovery.

 • Medications - Antibiotics are ineffective against rotavirus, as it is a viral infection.
-However, the doctor may prescribe medication to alleviate specific symptoms such as fever or pain.
+However, the pediatrician may prescribe medication to alleviate specific symptoms, such as fever or pain.

 How Can I Prevent Rotavirus?